nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Updating a meeting : `meetingUpdate`

-Updates an existing meeting belonging to a client in the address book
+Updates an existing meeting belonging to a client in FAid

 Format: `meetingUpdate CLIENT_INDEX MEETING_INDEX [md/DESCRIPTION] [ms/START] [me/END]`

 Required Information:

-* `CLIENT_INDEX`:Index of a client already in address book
+* `CLIENT_INDEX`:Index of a client already in FAid
 * `MEETING_INDEX`: Meeting index after searching for meetings for a specific client by doing a meetingFind CLIENT_INDEX to get the required meeting index

 Examples: